oStglnd/rise-gh/cleaning/README.md

 ### FFT

 We can also attempt to filter out the oscillations using the FFT algorithm.
-This achieves a very smooth result
+This achieves a very smooth result.
+However, 10-step moving avg. seems more straightforward for smoothing the humidity measurements.

 <p align="center">
   <img src=https://github.com/oStglnd/rise-gh/blob/main/misc/plots/fft_humidity_6h.png?raw=true width="500" title="reconstruction">